currawong-project/libcw/docs/archive.md

   buffer is not zero.  ... it's 'cfg' and 'mtx' types where there is a bigger problem noticing changes.
   DONE: This behaviour is not implemented via the `proc_t.manualNotifyVarA[]`

+### Build System

+- DONE: Convert to use CMake

+- Use address sanitizer and thread sanitizer.
+There should be a CMake preset that turns on thread sanitizer and turns off address sanitizer since they are incompatible with one another.
+  DONE: Implemented in cmake update.

 ### Misc